 - 1. Except where specified, courses which are repeated earn credit one time only.
-In the instance where a course is repeated, the second set of grades will be included on the student's permanent record - 2.
+In the instance where a course is repeated, the second set of grades will be included on the student's permanent record. - 2.
 A maximum of forty (40) credits from any work experience education may be credited toward graduation requirements.
 Students may be enrolled in no more than two (2) periods of outside work experience. - 3.
 A maximum of ten (10) credits from any combination of teachers' aide, office aide, tutor, library aide, etc., may be applied toward graduation.
 These credits can only be earned during the 11th or 12th grade. - 4.
-A maximum of forty (40) credits of physical education may be credited toward graduation requirements.
+A maximum of forty (40) credits of physical education may be credited toward graduation requirements. - 5.
+Units of credit earned at all other accredited schools and correspondence schools may be transferred.
+Units from correspondence schools must have prior approval by the student's counselor and administrator before students enroll in these courses for High School credit.